ansible-cfg/mis_vagrant/Documentation/Customization.md

 1. Editing the Vagrantfile (located in the top-level directory)
 2. Creating a project-specific cookbook (under the mc-cookbooks directory)

 ### Editing the Vagrantfile

 To configure the platform by enabling specific recipes, edit the *Vagrantfile* run list.
 In most cases, you will only need to uncomment or comment out recipes already listed in the recipe section of the *Vagrantfile*

-        # Enable provisioning with chef solo, specifying a cookbooks path, roles
+        # Enable provisioning with chef solo, specifying a cookbook's path and
-        # path, and data_bags path (all relative to this Vagrantfile), and adding
-        # some recipes and/or roles.
+        # adding some recipes.
         config.vm.provision :chef_solo do |chef|
           chef.cookbooks_path = [
             'cookbooks/mc-cookbooks',